cloudflare/cloudflare-docs/products/waf/src/content/managed-rulesets/waf-exceptions/index.md

 ## Types of WAF exceptions

-WAF exceptions can have one of the following behaviors:
+WAF exceptions can have one of the following behaviors (from highest to lowest priority):

 * Skip all remaining rules (belonging to WAF Managed Rulesets)
 * Skip one or more specific WAF Managed Rulesets